JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/aws_eks/index.md

 Let me now try to check whether the domain is pointing to the backend or not.

-And Yes, finally the domain is pointing to our FastAPI backend with SSL secured.
+And yes, finally the domain is pointing to our FastAPI backend with SSL secured.

 ![step122](./steps/step122.png)